vatte/vatte.github.io/about.md

 modified: 2014-05-29
 ---

 I'm Valtteri Wikström and this is my blog and portfolio.
-I consider myself an interaction designer with a focus on physical interfaces and prototyping.
+I consider myself an interaction designer and a developer with a focus on physical interfaces and prototyping.

 I'm currently a MA in New Media student at [Media Lab Helsinki](http://medialab.aalto.fi), where I also work as a research assistant in the [Sound and Physical Interaction](http://sopi.media.taik.fi) research group.
 I also have a MSc degree from Aalto University's School of Electrical Engineering.